Wilson Armistead: Intellectual life and activism

-In June 1850 Armistead visited the United States where he met prominent abolitionist William Lloyd Garrison as well as Ellen and William Craft, slaves from Macon, Georgia who had escaped to the North in 1848.
+In June 1850 Armistead visited the United States where he met notable African Americans including escaped slave and abolitionist Samuel Ringgold Ward, Robert Morris, Macon Allen, both lawyers and prominent abolitionist William Lloyd Garrison, as well as Ellen and William Craft, slaves from Macon, Georgia who had escaped to the North in 1848.
+On the same trip, in July 1850, he also describes an encounter on a train with Thomas H. Jones, a self-emancipated fugitive slave from Wilmington, North Carolina.
 Soon afterwards the Crafts were forced to escape to England after the Fugitive Slave Act was passed in September 1850 and their former masters sent agents to Boston after them.
-While in England the Crafts undertook a lecture tour and were accommodated by Wilson and Mary Armistead in 1851 when the census was taken.
-As head of the household, Wilson Armistead recorded his guests as “fugitive slaves” which was covered extensively in the press of the day as an unusual act of abolitionist activism.
+While in England the Crafts undertook a lecture tour and were accommodated by Wilson and Mary Armistead on 30 March 1851 when the census was taken.
+As head of the household, Wilson Armistead recorded his guests as “Fugitives from slavery in America, the land of their nativity” which was covered extensively in the press of the day as an unusual act of abolitionist activism.
+In a strongly worded article on 12 April 1851, the Leeds Mercury reported on "a remarkable return in the census", and the 'disgrace' that "America's own born citizens are driven to seek refuge in a foreign clime from the man-stealer, and from the horrors of slavery."

+Armistead continued to correspond with Garrison, writing to him in 1853 and forwarding "loose tracts of the Leeds Antislavery series as a donation for the Boston Antislavery Bazaar, for sale or distribution".
+Later when Garrison visited Yorkshire in 1867, Armistead welcomed him to address the citizens of Leeds at the Town Hall, though the event was reportedly "numerically not well attended", and by that time slavery had been abolished in the United States by the Thirteenth Amendment to the United States Constitution in December, 1865.